Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Proofs of the results concerning Section

 We now turn to the second term.
 Using exactly the same argument as the control of term $\mathrm{I}$ in the proof of Theorem~\ref{thm:prop}, it remains to prove that with probability converging to $1$,

-Now that all the entries of $\phi'(X_i^\top \gamma^*) \tilde{X}_i$ are bounded and that $e_i$'s are i.i.d. bounded random variables which are independent of $\tilde{\bX}$, the desired result follows from an application of Hoeffding's inequality. \end{proof}
+Now that all the entries of $\phi'(X_i^\top \gamma^*) \tilde{X}_i$ are bounded and that $e_i$'s are i.i.d. bounded random variables which are independent from $\tilde{\bX}$, the desired result follows from an application of Hoeffding's inequality. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:coef}(ii)] Let $\hat{\tau}^*_\est$ be a modification of $\hat{\tau}_\est$ but with $\tilde{\pi}$ replaced by $\pi^*$.
+\begin{proof}[Proof of Theorem~\ref{thm:coef} (ii)] Let $\hat{\tau}^*_\est$ be a modification of $\hat{\tau}_\est$ but with $\tilde{\pi}$ replaced by $\pi^*$.
 Then we have the decomposition

 We first consider the second term, using that with probability converging to $1$,

 we only need to prove that

 which is a direct consequence of Lemma~\ref{lem:sigmacoef}.